lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 | --- | --- | --- |
 | Get Attestation Freshness Nonce | `nonce` | {{CMP}} |

-If the RA/CA does not want to return a nonce, there are several ways to indicate this.
+If the RA/CA is unable or unwilling to deliver the requested nonce, there are several ways to indicate this.
 Which variant fits depends on the circumstances.

 - Return a zero-length octet string in the NonceResponse structure.
-- Omit the NonceResponse structure in the genpMessage.
+- Omit the NonceResponse structure in the genp Message.
 - At the HTTP or COAP level, return an error like in {{RFC9811}} or
   {{RFC9482}}.